Judgement pollutes perfect waters.

 Being witnessed in such vulnerability.

-Yet, alone with my inner voices.
+Yet, still alone with my inner voices.

 Deep breaths of discomfort followed.